simongriggdotinfo

 Masochists / Rednecks / Europe

 Kev Grey, Jimmy Sex, Spike, and Tony all still live in West Auckland.
-Kev is married to Zero from The Suburban Reptiles.
+Kev is married to Zero from the Suburban Reptiles.
 Spike & Tony are in a band, The Stop Go Men, with Tim from Blam Blam Blam.

 Secret Agents